Best Overall: Creativebug

-Pricing for its courses is based on the skill level.
+Pricing for its courses is based on skill level.
 The harder the course, the more involved and expensive it is.
-The Skill Stage 3 Crochet course costs between $900 and $2,500 depending on how you pay.
+The Skill Stage 3 Crochet course costs between $1,000 and $2,700 depending on how you pay.
 This unique program is pricey, but it is designed to challenge your current skill level and help you become a more prolific crochet artist.

 This school is accredited through City and Guilds, which is recognized for its high standards and quality.
 While some of the other classes offer a few hours of course material, this program contains around 360 hours of course content.
 Because it’s distance learning, you’ll be able to complete the modules when it’s convenient for you.
 However, it’s important to note that this program requires people who are 100% committed to advancing their craft.

 Best YouTube Instructor: The Crochet Crowd

 The best part about learning on YouTube is it's free, and there is minimal commitment.
 You don’t need to sign up for anything or even pick up a crochet hook to watch some crochet tutorials.
 That said, there’s a wide range of crochet content creators on YouTube, and we wanted to highlight the best.

 The Crochet Crowd is extremely popular on YouTube, with nearly 1 million subscribers and hundreds of videos.
 You can search the videos to find something specific, or you can browse its playlists for a more organized view of the available content.
 Its most popular video is on the crochet star stitch, and there are several other basic crochet tutorials to get you started.